Liturgical milestones in book format

 The first part of this devotional book also contains 32 hymns for regular divine services, as well as brief periodical instructions for the officiant.
 It also contains hymns for church holy days ranging from Advent to Pentecost.

 The second part focuses on the acts of baptism, confirmation, and marriage.
 Each of these acts comes with a set of three hymns as well as a series of instructions describing how each of them is to be performed.
-This is followed by a section entitled “Hymns of praise and thanksgiving”, which contains other hymns, although not all of them actually contain content related to praise and thanksgiving.
+This is followed by a section entitled “Hymns of praise and thanksgiving”, which contains other hymns, although not all of them were actually related to praise and thanksgiving.

 A third part of the book, which is designated as an appendix, contains a further selection of hymns, this time from the repertoire of the free church communities.